Feature #4287: Feature: allow parsing season/episode from Title/Subtitle/Description

 The difference is that opentv.c performs macthing using summary and I need it using title.

-#3 Updated by Damian Gołda almost 3 years ago
+#3 Updated by Damian Gołda about 3 years ago

-#5 Updated by Damian Gołda almost 3 years ago
+#5 Updated by Damian Gołda about 3 years ago

 - File epg.png added

 See attached screenshot with current EPG (from EIT):

 Title: "CSI: Kryminalne zagadki Las Vegas - s.
 V, odc.
 7"

 Summary: "W pokoju hotelowym znaleziono zwłoki dziewczyny.
 Została uduszona.
 Okazuje się, że była na imprezie, z której uprowadzono również jej koleżankę.
 Ojciec porwanej nie jest przejęty tym faktem."

 "s.
 V, odc.
 7" is abbreviation from "s" for "sezon/seria" (season), "odc" for "odcinek" (episode) and means: "season 5, episode 7"Other examples:

 - "Fala zbrodni - s.
 III, odc.
 31" - season 3, episode 31

 - "M jak miłość - odc.
 1109" - episode 1109 (season unknown)